Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 Anita “Lady A” White: And I think of all the musicians and singers that came before me, who played the chitlin’ circuit and who couldn’t go into hotels, couldn’t play in places.
 My mom, my grandmother and my great-grandmother who all sang, I owe them something, I owe them that respect because they instilled strength and encouragement and inspired me.

 Jason Whitlock: Fear is the enemy of truth, freedom, and the American dream. … Fear is destroying America.
 It locked us in our homes, forced us to cover our faces, and forbade us to worship together for more than a year.
 It stole freedoms we took for granted. … I started rehab in December.
 I quit CNN and MSNBC cold turkey.
 They’re just too nuts.
 They’re too godless, too secular.
-Their religion is race and racism.
+Their religion is race and racism. … Thou shalt not disagree with the satanic cabal running Hollywood.
+Thou shalt not be seen as black if you don’t vote for Joe Biden.
+When Democrats are in power, thou shalt inject yourself with experimental drugs without complaint.

 Andrea Widburg: Our American system is based on faith.
 It’s based on faith in the Constitution—namely, that the government will abide by the limitations the Constitution imposes on it—and faith that our governing class, no matter what it needs to say to other nations in both peacetime and war, will deal honestly with the American people.
 A government that is unconstrained by the Constitution and truth is a danger to the American people.